 - The Regency Group

-If you discover an opportunity for an externship with an office or agency that is not listed above, you should discuss it with Professor McDowell or Professor Hammond.
-One of them will need to speak to the supervising attorney before approving the placement for credit.
+If you discover an opportunity for an externship with an office or agency that is not listed above, you should discuss it with a Career Services Counselor.
+They will speak to the supervising attorney before approving the placement for credit.
 Often there are additional placment opportunities, some of which are not available every semester.

 Both the 4th Circuit State Attorney's Office and Public Defender Office prefer students who are qualified for a CLI.
 Information about such is contained under the Clinical Programs link.
 Even if a CLI is not required for a placement, the experience will be much richer if a student can be certified.